infu/nftanvil/apps/docs/docs/sdk/motoko.md

 # Motoko

 We believe Motoko is the way to go when creating smart contracts.
 The alternative - Rust was never made for smart contracts and is way too powerful.
-What we mean is that in Motoko you can include third party scripts and be secure, because they can't break out of their shell and do any harm.
-Because of its simplicity Motoko is also easier to read and that is a crucial characteristic contracts need to have.
+What we mean is that in Motoko you can include third-party scripts and be secure, because they can't break out of their shell and do any harm.
+Because of its simplicity, Motoko is also easier to read and that is crucial characteristic contracts need to have.

 We use Vessel package manager. https://github.com/dfinity/vessel

-In order to install Anvil motoko package, you need to create a file called `package-set.dhall` which specifies package sources.
+In order to install Anvil motoko package, you need to create a file called package-set.dhall which specifies package sources.
 This will get greatly simplified in the future.
-For now just make sure the line with anvils version is updated with latest one `version = "v0.1.7"` from https://github.com/infu/anvil.mo releases page
+For now, just make sure the line with anvils version is updated with the latest one `version = "v0.1.7"` from https://github.com/infu/anvil.mo releases page

 ```js
 let upstream = https://github.com/dfinity/vessel-package-set/releases/download/mo-0.6.20-20220131/package-set.dhall